“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 finally into to the pure devotional life.
 I was the problem child and later the problem

-adult child that my parents helped
+that my parents helped

 dutifully in some of his darker times.